Search for

 DESCRIPTION:

-The A-10 resulted from a US Air Force requirement for a rugged attack plane to provide close-in support of ground troops using advanced guided munitions.
+The A-10 resulted from a US Air Force requirement for a rugged attack plane to provide close-in support of ground troops using guided munitions.
 Carrying one of the most powerful guns ever placed on an aircraft, the 30-mm cannon fires "milk-bottle-size rounds" at rates of 2,100 or 4,200 shots per minute.
-The A-10, also known as the Warthog, is extremely rugged and designed to fly with one engine, an entire tail fin, or even part of a wing shot completely off the plane.
-The A-10 also provides further protection against groundfire by encasing the cockpit and the ammunition drum for the cannon within a titanium "tub."
-Though able to operate guided missiles and bombs using a laser-designator pod under the nose, the avionics installed aboard the A-10 have remained simple for greater dependability.
+The Warthog, as the A-10 is frequently called, is also fitted with a high aspect ratio wing well suited to low speed flight that provides hardpoints for a variety of bombs and missiles used for the close air support mission.
+Though able to operate guided missiles and bombs using a laser-designator pod under the nose, the avionics have remained simple for greater dependability and maintainability.

 Data below for A-10A